qgis/QGIS-Documentation/user_guide/plugins/plugins_sql_anywhere.rst

 from Sybase.
 SQL Anywhere includes spatial support including OGC, shape files etc. and built in functions to export to KML, GML and SVG formats.

-The |img/en/plugins_sql_anywhere/sqlanywhere.png| :guilabel:`SQL Anywhere`
-Plugin provides a native data provider added to QGIS under the GPL v3.
+The |icon_sqlanywhere| :guilabel:`SQL Anywhere` Plugin provides a native data provider added to QGIS under the GPL v3.
 The Plugin allows to connect to this SQL Anywhere.
 The :guilabel:`Add SQL Anywhere layer` dialog is similar in functionality to the dialogs for PostGIS and SpatiaLite.

 .. _`fig:sqlanywhere`: